SyamMohan2103/train-network/README.md

 You should only edit files [`network_ontario.pl`](network_ontario.pl), [`EXERCISE_01.md`](EXERCISE_01.md), and [`train_network.pl`](train_network.pl).
 Submitted Prolog giles should compile & run error-free in [SWI-Prolog](https://www.swi-prolog.org/).
 The code submitted should be internally commented at high standards and be error-free and _never crash_.
 See below for more information on language restrictions and general guidelines for  quality work.

 **Corrections:** From time to time, students or staff find errors (e.g., typos, unclear instructions, etc.) in the assignment specification.
 In that case, a corrected version of this or other files will be produced, announced, and distributed for you to commit and push into your repository.
 Because of that, you are NOT to modify this specification file in any way to avoid conflicts.

+**Submissions:** You must submit by _tagging_ the commit you want to submit and be marked.
+The final submission should use tag `final` and be performed in the `main` branch (so if you were working ona branch, you should merge to `main`).
+We will clone your repo at exactly that tag in the history.
+The tagging should be performed before the deadline.
+Remember that a git _tag_ is a name given to a specific commit in your git history.
+It is NOT a branch nor a commit message nor a release (none of these will be be counted as tags and no marking will be done on them).
+For more info on (re)tagging, please read the [these two entries](https://github.com/RMIT-COSC1127-1125-AI21/AI21-DOC/blob/main/FAQ-PACMAN.md#how-do-i-submit-my-project-solution-in-my-git-repository) in the AI Pacman FAQ.

 **Late submissions & extensions:** A penalty of 10% of the maximum mark per day will apply to late assignments up to a maximum of five days, and 100% penalty thereafter.
 Extensions will only be permitted in _exceptional_ circumstances under RMIT policy (e.g., health or unexpected emergency issues).